 - 2.1 In this Decision Instrument: - "Access" shall have the same meaning as under Regulation 2 of the Access Regulations; - "Access Regulations" means the European Communities (Electronic Communications and Network Services) (Access) Regulations, 2011 (S.I.
-No. 334 of 2011), as may be amended from time to time or replaced with equivalent effect; - "Associated Facilities" shall have the same meaning as under Regulation 2 of the Framework Regulations; - "Associated Services" shall have the same meaning as under Regulation 2 of the Framework Regulations; - "BEREC" means the Body of European Regulators for Electronic Communications, as established pursuant to Regulation (EU) 2018/1971 of the European Parliament and of the Council of 11 December 2018; - "Broadcaster" shall have the same meaning as under section 2 of the Broadcasting Act and for the purposes of this Decision Instrument, the Broadcaster shall have the necessary statutory basis or Ministerial consent pursuant to section 130 of the Broadcasting Act, having regard to section 3.3 of this Decision Instrument; - "Broadcasting Act" means the Broadcasting Act 2009 (No. 18 of 2009), as amended: - "Broadcasting Service" shall have the same meaning as under section 2 of the Broadcasting Act;
+No. 334 of 2011), as may be amended from time to time or replaced with equivalent effect; - "Associated Facilities" shall have the same meaning as under Regulation 2 of the Framework Regulations; - "Associated Services" shall have the same meaning as under Regulation 2 of the Framework Regulations; - "BEREC" means the Body of European Regulators for Electronic Communications, as established pursuant to Regulation (EU) 2018/1971 of the European Parliament and of the Council of 11 December 2018; - "Broadcaster" shall have the same meaning as under section 2 of the Broadcasting Act and for the purposes of this Decision Instrument, the Broadcaster shall have the necessary statutory basis or Ministerial consent pursuant to section 130 of the Broadcasting Act, having regard to section 3.3 of this Decision Instrument; - "Broadcasting Act" means the Broadcasting Act 2009 (No. 18 of 2009), as amended; - "Broadcasting Service" shall have the same meaning as under section 2 of the Broadcasting Act;

-- "Communications Regulation Act" means the Communications Regulation Act 2002 (No. 20 of 2002), as amended; - "ComReg" means the Commission for Communications Regulation, as established under section 6 of the Communications Regulation Act; - "ComReg Decision D11/13" means ComReg's Response to Consultation and Final Decision of July 2013, ComReg Document 13/71; - "ComReg Decision D10/20" means ComReg Document 20/96, "Review of Weighted Average Cost of Capital: Mobile Telecommunications, Fixed Line Telecommunications, Broadcasting Transmission", Response to Consultation and Final Decision, ComReg Decision D10/20", dated 14 October 2020; - "ComReg Decision DXX/XX" means ComReg Document No. XX/XX, Response to Consultation and Final Decision, dated XX/XX/XXX [Final Decision Document] - "ComReg Document 20/31" means ComReg Document No. 20/31, entitled "Market Review: Broadcasting Transmission Services in Ireland, Consultation and Draft Decision, dated 11 May 2020; - "Competition and Consumer Protection Commission" means the body established under section 9 of the Competition and Consumer Protection Act 2014: - "DTT" means Digital Terrestrial Television; - "Effective Date" means the date set out in Section 17.1 of this Decision Instrument; - "Framework Regulations" means the European Communities (Electronic Communications Networks and Services) (Framework) Regulations 2011 (S.I.
-No. 333 of 2011), as may be amended from time to time or replaced with equivalent effect: - "Ministerial Policy Directions" for the purposes of this Decision Instrument means the policy directions made by Dermot Ahern TD, the Minister for Communications, Marine and Natural Resources, dated 21 February 2003 and 26 March 2004; - "Multiplex" means an electronic system which combines programme material and related and other data in digital form and the transmission of that material and data so combined by means of wireless telegraphy directly or indirectly for reception by the general public, and the term "Multiplexing Services" shall have the same meaning: - "Programme material" shall have the same meaning as under section 2 of the Broadcasting Act; - "Recommendation on Relevant Product and Service Markets" means the European Commission Recommendation of 18 December 2020 on relevant product and service markets within the electronic communications sector susceptible to ex ante regulation in accordance with Directive (EU) 2018/1972 of the European Parliament and of the Council of 11 December 2018 establishing the European Electronic Communications Code, which reviewed and replaced the European Commission Recommendation of 9 October 2014 in accordance with Directive 2002/21/EC of the European Parliament and of the Council on a common regulatory framework for electronic communications networks and services;
+- "Communications Regulation Act" means the Communications Regulation Act 2002 (No. 20 of 2002), as amended; - "ComReg" means the Commission for Communications Regulation, as established under section 6 of the Communications Regulation Act; - "ComReg Decision D11/13" means ComReg's Response to Consultation and Final Decision of July 2013, ComReg Document 13/71; - "ComReg Decision D10/20" means ComReg Document 20/96, "Review of Weighted Average Cost of Capital: Mobile Telecommunications, Fixed Line Telecommunications, Broadcasting Transmission", Response to Consultation and Final Decision, ComReg Decision D10/20", dated 14 October 2020; - "ComReg Decision D02/21" means ComReg Document No. 21/14, Market Review: Broadcasting Transmission Services in Ireland, Response to Consultation and Final Decision, dated 26/02/2021; - "ComReg Document 20/31" means ComReg Document No. 20/31, entitled "Market Review: Broadcasting Transmission Services in Ireland, Consultation and Draft Decision, dated 11 May 2020; - "ComReg Document 21/14" means ComReg Decision D02/21, entitled Market Review: Broadcasting Transmission Services in Ireland, Response to Consultation and Decision, ComReg Decision D02/21, dated 26/02/2021 - "Competition and Consumer Protection Commission" means the body established under section 9 of the Competition and Consumer Protection Act 2014: - "DTT" means Digital Terrestrial Television: - "Effective Date" means the date set out in Section 17.1 of this Decision Instrument; - "Framework Regulations" means the European Communities (Electronic Communications Networks and Services) (Framework) Regulations 2011 (S.I.
+No. 333 of 2011), as may be amended from time to time or replaced with equivalent effect; - "Ministerial Policy Directions" for the purposes of this Decision Instrument means the policy directions made by Dermot Ahern TD, the Minister for Communications, Marine and Natural Resources, dated 21 February 2003 and 26 March 2004: - "Multiplex" means an electronic system which combines programme material and related and other data in digital form and the transmission of that material and data so combined by means of wireless telegraphy directly or indirectly for reception by the general public, and the term "Multiplexing Services" shall have the same meaning; - "Programme material" shall have the same meaning as under section 2 of the Broadcasting Act;